-“So how do we cultivate our magic?”
+“So, how do we cultivate our magic?”
 Tom asked.
 Everyone stopped to stare at me.

 I was glad that Phil had given me those books on magic.
-I had literally read it to cover-to-cover hoping it would somehow give me more information, but sadly it didn’t.“Meditation, studying, and constant practice.
+I had literally read it to cover-to-cover, hoping it would somehow give me more information, but sadly it didn’t.
+“Meditation, studying, and constant practice.
 You can not improve without honing your skills.”

 “Really?”
-Everyone was excited but at the same time disappointed.
+Everyone was excited but at the same time, disappointed.
 They thought that they would learn some other great way to learn how to use magic.

 “Okay.”
-The student were excited to start.
+The students were excited to start.

 “Phil, please teach them how to practice magic.”
 I motioned towards Phil.
 I was not a master in this area, plus it was better for someone who actually knew what they were doing.

-Phil stared at me strangely when I spoke and then he nodded.
+Phil stared at me strangely when I spoke, and then he nodded.

 “Magic starts from belief.
 Without the belief that magic exists, it is not possible to even control magic.”
 Phil sat crossed legged and everyone followed.
 Even I was attentive in his teachings.
 “Close your eyes and focus inside your body.
 Imagine and sense your inner energy that is situated in your belly button.
 As time goes by, you will be able to harmonize with the magic in you and around you.
-Choose the primary element that you wish to work on and the secondary element will grow along with it.”
+Choose the primary element that you wish to work on, and the second element will grow along with it.”

 “Berry?”
-Phil spoke shocked.
+Phil spoke, shocked.

 “You are already able to call upon the light spirits?”